nosuchtim/keykit/README.md

 in the mdep directory is probably obsolete and will no longer work without modification, but is being retained for future use.

-BTW, when you see "nt" in names - e.g. the key_nt.zip file, mdep/nt directory, or the install_nt target in the makefile - it refers to the Windows version.
+BTW, when you see "nt" in names - e.g. the mdep/nt directory, or the install_nt target in the makefile - it refers to the Windows version.
 The fact that it refers to Windows NT indicates just how ancient KeyKit is.  :-)